-So, where to begin here.
-I’ve always had an interest in character and live capture animation.
-Being able to work with motion capture is what I’ve always wanted to do.
-But, I learned animation in a software package that didn’t work well with motion capture data.
+Where to begin...
+I've always had an interest in character and live capture animation.
+Being able to work with motion capture is what I've always wanted to do.
+But, I learned animation in a software package that didn't work well with motion capture data.
 Although I was familiar with other software that could (e.g. MotionBuilder), I wanted to work with my native animation package, Cinema4D.
-So, I made the decision to turn my mocap knowledge towards making my own ‘mocap studio’ inside of Cinema4D.
+So, I made the decision to turn my mocap knowledge towards building my own 'mocap studio' inside of Cinema4D.

 When I first started tinkering with this idea, I built myself a simple polygon character mesh and an Xpresso setup to drive it.
-After I had built the proxy character mesh to play with, I loosely coined the term ProxyMan, and thus ProxyMan he became.
+After I had built the proxy character mesh to play with, I loosely coined him ProxyMan.

 From memory, you could add a nurbs object, weight tags, morph tags and even the early versions of Cinema4D's Xref object.
 I don't recall what the "Produce single object" option did, it may have crushed the nurbs to a plain polygon object for higher resolution mesh control, but I don't remember now.

-Since the first dialog, I then started exploring ways to make my own custom scene objects.
-I remember a forum member by the name of Cactus Dan (CD) who built his own character animation plugins (which he sold at the time).
-I thought it would be neat to try build my own for mocap character animation.
-CD’s plugins were much more than what I was trying to make, but it was a useful learning curve to have someone like him provide some help along the way.
-I was hoping to one day integrate my mocap plugin with his character tools, but Dan died before I was able to approach him with what I had.
+Since the first dialog, I looked into ways to make my own custom scene objects.
+I remember a forum member by the name of Cactus Dan (CD) who built his own character animation plugins (which he sold before his passing a few years a go).
+His plugins were quite powerful, and many people used them.
+CD's plugins were more advanced than what I was trying to make, but it was a useful learning curve to have someone like him provide help along the way in the plugin forums.
+I was hoping to one day integrate my mocap plugin with his character tools, but Dan died before I was able to approach him with this idea.

-From here on, I was largely on my own (with the plugin forum not too far away if I needed some help).
+From here on, I was largely on my own, with the plugin community forum not too far away if I needed help.
 Once I could see how things worked in code, I started to move the dialog commands into a scene object plugin, which is where ProxyMan now sits today.
-It’s been a great introductory journey and transition to programming, albeit with a steep learning curve, which has been frustrating at times, but also rewarding.
+It's been a great introductory journey and transition to programming, albeit with a steep learning curve, which has been frustrating at times, but rewarding.

 ProxyMan is probably the first proper C++ plugin I ever wrote.